Skip to main content

 Job descriptions read like marketing copy because that's what they are.
-The hiring manager wrote a wishlist; the recruiter cleaned it up; legal sanded the edges; the JD platform forced it into a template.
+The hiring manager wrote a wishlist; the recruiter cleaned it up; legal sanded the edges; the job description platform forced it into a template.
 By the time you read it, half the original signal is gone.

 Here's how to decode the most common phrases and figure out whether to apply.